A-Hudson-0117/MachineLearning-Intro/README.md

 # MachineLearning-Learning
-This is a repo of where I learned Machine Learning in ECGR 4105
+This is a repo of learning Machine Learning in ECGR 4105 (Intro to Machine Learning)